MediBoss/Professional-Portfolio/README.md

 ### Overview

-Gitviwr is a lightwight chrome extension that notifies the user when their github profile has been viewed(LinkedIn style).
+Gitviwr is a lightwight, secure, and real time chrome extension that notifies the user when their github profile has been viewed(LinkedIn style).

 * Link to Client Repo : <a href = "https://github.com/MediBoss/GitviwrClient" >Gitviwr's Client</a>
 * Link to Server Repo : <a href = "https://github.com/MediBoss/GitviewrServer" >Gitviwr's Server</a>